 You’re probably already familiar with THC and CBD.
-But do you know how these cannabinoids interact with our bodies?
-And did you know that our bodies produce compounds similar to cannabinoids through what is known as the endocannabinoid system?
+But do you know how these cannabinoids found in cannabis (a.k.a. phytocannabinoids) interact with our bodies?
+And did you know that our bodies produce compounds similar to these cannabinoids through what is known as the endogenous (i.e. originating from within our bodies) cannabinoid system?

-So, what exactly is the endocannabinoid system?
+So, what exactly is the endogenous cannabinoid (or endocannabinoid) system?
 The endocannabinoid system regulates mood, relaxation, eating, sleeping, and forgetting, among other things.
+It’s responsible for striving towards and maintaining bodily homeostasis.
 It also allows cannabinoids to interact with our bodies and minds by activating cannabinoid (aka CB) receptors throughout the body.

-Although there are over 100 cannabinoids, two — THC and CBD — have been more thoroughly studied than others and are more well-known.
+Although there are over 100 phytocannabinoids, two — THC and CBD — have been more thoroughly studied than others and are more well-known.
 These studies give us a glimpse into the many recreational and therapeutic properties of cannabis.

 Perhaps the most well-known of the 100+ cannabinoids is tetrahydrocannabinol, or THC.
 It activates CB1 receptors which are mostly found in the nervous system and brain.
 CB1 receptors regulate mood, appetite, sleep, memory, and pain sensation.
 By activating CB1 receptors and reducing the release of neurotransmitters, it produces the “stony” high it’s known for.
 This high effect can be beneficial to things like mood and sleep.
 It can also have therapeutic effects like anti-nausea or pain relief.